vgvassilev/clad/docs/userDocs/source/index.rst

 Overview
 ------------

 Clad enables
 `automatic differentiation (AD) <https://en.wikipedia.org/wiki/Automatic_differentiation>`_ for C++.
 It is based on LLVM compiler infrastructure and is a plugin for `Clang compiler <http://clang.llvm.org/>`_.
 Clad is based on source code transformation.
 Given C++ source code of a mathematical function, it can automatically generate C++ code for computing derivatives of the function.

 .. todo::

    Add section that describes complete set of supported language features.

 Clad supports a large set of C++ features including control flow statements and function calls.
 Please visit (add hyperlink here) to know more about the support of language features.
 It supports reverse-mode AD (a.k.a backpropagation) as well as forward-mode AD.
 It also facilitates computation of hessian matrix and jacobian matrix of any arbitrary function.

-Automatic differentiation solves all the usual problems of numerical differentiation (precision loss) and symbolic differentiation (inefficient code produced).
+Automatic differentiation solves all the usual problems of numerical differentiation such as precision loss and symbolic differentiation such as limitations to closed form expressions and expression swell.
 If you are just getting started with clad, then please checkout :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>`.